hiteshjoshi1/commands/Learning/aws_relational_dbs.md

 Each replica will have its own DNS endpoint.
 You can have replicas that have Multi-AZ.
-You can have Read replicas of multi AZ source databases Read replicas can be promoted to be their own databases - this breaks this replication.
+You can have Read replicas of multi AZ source databases Read replicas can be promoted to be their own databases(be their own Master) - this breaks this replication.
 You can have read replica in a completely seprate region.